bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

     * Need interval svgs
         * Util to determine interval orientation

-* New solution for wide board
+* Permanent solution for wide board
+    * Other than z-index
     * Will eventually want user to be able to hover over dominoes

 * Make players, pool, and logs responsive